 Thrush is one of the most common hoof diseases and is always worth treating.
 If left untreated, thrush can lead to lameness, open wounds, hoof deformation and, in the worst case, to thrush cancer.
-The earlier hoof disease is recognized and treated, the faster and better it can be treated. the thrush can be treated without harming the horse.
+The earlier the earlier this hoof disease is recognized and treated, the faster and better it can be treated. thrush can be treated without harming the horse.

 What is thrush in horses?